MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 :::image type="content" source="media/columns/definition-of-done-information-tooltip.png" alt-text="Screenshot showing information tooltip of Definition of Done.":::

-## Delete a column
+## Remove or move a column

-Remove a column to help streamline your board and remove unnecessary stages in your workflow.
-Before you remove a column, ensure it doesn't contain any work items.
-If it does, move the items to another column.
-Then, do the following steps:
+Removing or moving a column can help streamline your board and better reflect your team's workflow and priorities.
+By adjusting the order of columns or removing unnecessary stages, you can ensure that the most critical stages are prominently displayed and that the workflow is intuitive for all team members.

+### Remove a column

 1. Ensure the column doesn't contain any work items.
 If it does, move the items to another column.
 2. On the [Configure board settings](#add-and-edit-columns) page, select **Columns** > **Column options menu** :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: > **X Remove**.

    :::image type="content" source="media/columns/remove-column.png" alt-text="Screenshot that shows the selections for deleting a column in the Settings dialog.":::

-## Move a column
+### Move a column

-Moving a column allows you to reorganize your board to better reflect your team's workflow and priorities.
-By adjusting the order of columns, you can ensure that the most critical stages are prominently displayed and that the workflow is intuitive for all team members.

 To move a column, drag the column tab to the desired position on the board or in the **Column options menu**, select **Move left** or **Move right**.